thrawn01/hubble/README.md

 OS_REGION_NAME=USA
 env-cmd=keyring-command --get ${section}
 ```
-${section} will get expanded to the section you the ``env-cmd`` is in.
+${section} will get expanded to the section you defined the ``env-cmd`` in.
 You also have access to any other variables
 available in the section.
-For example you could key off of the OS_AUTH_URL to get your credentials
+For example you could key off of the $OS_AUTH_URL to get your credentials
 ```
 [prod]
 OS_AUTH_URL=https://prod.auth.thrawn01.org/v1.0